Joelistics: 2014–2015: Blue Volume

 The launch shows for Blue Volume took place in September, October and November 2014, including shows in Hong Kong and Singapore.
 Ma also performed with fellow Elefant Traks artist Sietta for the 2014 Darwin Festival, in Darwin, a special collaboration that was scheduled to feature "stories about growing up in Australia in the 80s and 90s, and particularly growing up mixed race."

 Ma completed a video interview with the Music Feeds website prior to the start of the "Blue Volume Tour" in Sydney, and revealed that during the songwriting process for Blue Volume his laptop was stolen while he was overseas.
 The laptop contained all of the material he had written for the second album, but he explained that the theft might have been fortuitous, as the tone of the material was darker than the songs he wrote following the theft.
 Ma was also questioned about the musical diversity of Blue Volume and Ma replied with an example of his eclectic taste: "When I listen to music, I make mixtapes, and it will go from a Fugazi track, to a Public Enemy track, to an Al Green track, and I like that movement through the different styles ... you know, the themes on Blue Volume, I think, carry through from song to song."

 Ma performed at the "New Years Beats" event on New Year's Eve 2014, alongside fellow Australian hip hop artists, such as Briggs and The Funkoars.
 He performed his song, "Say I'm Good" alongside You Am I for the triple j radio station's 40th anniversary event, Beat The Drum, on 16 January 2015.

-2018
+2018-2023: Ghost Town, Film School, Analog Gunk.

-Joelistics produced the title track for Mojo Juju's 2018 album, Native Tongue.
+Joelistics produced the title track for Mo'Ju's 2018 album, Native Tongue.
+The following year, Mo'Ju and Joel released an EP together, titled Ghost Town.

+In 2021, he released his third studio album, Ghost Town.
+In 2023, he released his fourth studio album, Analog Gunk.